 - Which person would best highlight my skills that are applicable to the specific position?

-- Who is not suited to give me a reference for this particular job?
+- Who is not suited to giving me a reference for this particular job?

 Asking yourself questions like these will ensure that you narrow down your list to a few highly targeted references.